Meanwhile...

 When the average person discovers you are a witch this question often comes up: "Do you practice 'skyclad'?"
 Ravenstar coven's answer to that is,--- no, we don't work naked, not ever.
 In fact, nudity in the Craft does not have ancient roots.
 It was added in the 1950s.
 But, you would be surprised at the disappointed looks on faces when we say this, but maybe you wouldn't.
 Most folks love a scandalous topic.
 Yes, our coven unanimously agreed that we would wear clothes.
 There was no vote.
 There never is.
 It was simply agreed.
 Besides, New England has far too cold a climate for skyclad!

 We made crowns of twisted grape vines and thin branches of green maple leaves, stalks of wheat and bright zinnias for anyone who wanted them to wave about.
-We dipped silky brushes in silver, gold, light blue and lavender-colored paint and on our faces and bodies put magical spirals and stars.
+We dipped silky brushes in silver, gold, light blue and lavender-colored paint and on our faces and bodies painted magical spirals and stars.
 The women painted their legs.
-The men painted their chests.
+The men painted their chests and backs.
 I asked James, who showed up after a while, if wanted his chest painted, but he refused with a charming smile on his handsome face.
 Still, when he came near our huge balfire where it was almost as bright as day and hot as a beach he took off his shirt.

 The sight of James' magnificent and shining chest, lightly furred with golden hair, was a tremendous charge for me and I went to get him a big, cold mug of ale.
 I was rewarded with a gentle, casual kiss on the lips which literally took my breath away.
 James' warm arm went around my waist, briefly.
 Then, he grinned, took a swig of ale, licked his top lip, laughed, and left to get a plate of food from the banquet tables.
-I just stood there stupidly with my mouth open.
+I just stood there, stupidly, with my mouth open.
 Finally, I shook my head, smiling, and went to get a few appetizers to nibble.

-It was very early in the morning, about four o'clock, when Gran, Tatiana and me were cleaning up after it all, carrying the holiday things from the woods to the house, with the help of a smiling, joking and very pleasant James, when we saw a dark figure dart out of the shadows near the front steps.
+It was early in the morning, about three o'clock, when Gran, Aurielle and me were cleaning up after it all, carrying the holiday things from the woods to the house, with the help of a smiling, joking and very pleasant James, when we saw a dark figure dart out of the shadows near the front steps.
 The person was carrying a big canvas sack over his or her shoulder.
 The moon then appeared from under dark gray clouds revealing the shocked face of Jus Glaser, his dark eyes wide.
 James dropped the folding chairs he was toting and ran toward him, chasing him into the shadows of the tall trees near road.
 Then, James let out a sharp cry, his body folded up and dropped instantly to the ground.

-Tatiana got to him first.
+Aurielle got to him first.
 She was rolling him to his back when I ran up.
 I covered my mouth and gasped as I looked down at him.
 I felt faint, an angry buzzing in my ears.
 The hilt of a dagger stuck out of James' side, a stain of dark blood seeping rapidly into the ground.
 James' beautiful face was set in a grimace, but he made no sound.

 No comments: